Fighting back against the “silent killer”

 You can fight high blood pressure

 While heart disease is still the No. 1 killer in the United States and around the world, death rates have decreased significantly.
+You can reclaim your health today for a better tomorrow.
 Earlier and better treatment of high blood pressure has played a key role in that decrease.